 Like with any disease or injury to the body, it takes time and adjustment.
 It takes time to heal.
-It takes adjustment to a life without alcohol of any kind.
+It takes adjustments to a life without alcohol of any kind.
 Don’t feel pressured to rush through any part of treatment or feel like it’s too difficult a road.
-Detox, rehabilitation, and the path to sobriety is challenging, but is one that has been achieved time and time again by following the right steps.
+Detox, rehabilitation, and the path to long-term sobriety is challenging but is one that has been achieved time and time again by following the right steps.
 You are capable of achieving it, too.

 Detox Treatment and Care